 It is possible to use a Holding Company to both bring companies together into a single group, or to separate activities into separate companies.
 This can be useful, for example, to streamline structures or prepare all or part of a group for sale.

 Bringing companies together with a Holding Company

-A Holding Company can be a way to bring existing companies together, forming a single corporate group.
+A Holding Company can be a way to bring existing companies together, forming a single company group.